Lufthansa posts €1 billion loss in first quarter | DW | 29.04.2021

 Lufthansa said it expected passenger numbers to increase gradually in April-June and for air travel to pick up again markedly in the second half of the year, particularly in view of EU plans to allow trans-Atlantic travel for visitors from the US who have been vaccinated.

-Despite this, the group said on Thursday it expected to fly at only about 40% of
+Despite this, the group said on Thursday it expected to fly this at only about 40% of

 its pre-pandemic capacity, at the lowest end of the 40%-50% prognosis made just two months ago.